Mouthwashing (video game)

-Mouthwashing is a 2024 Swedish horror adventure game developed by Wrong Organ and published by Critical Reflex.
-Played from a first-person perspective, the game follows the five crew members of the freighter spaceship Tulpar after a mysterious crash leaves them stranded in space, trapped within as supplies dwindle.
-The captain, alive but severely maimed and unable to speak or move, is blamed by the remaining crew for deliberately crashing the ship for reasons unknown.
-The game uses a split, nonlinear narrative.
-The game received critical acclaim from video game critics for its narrative and visual style.
+Mouthwashing is a 2024 horror adventure game developed by Swedish company Wrong Organ and published by Critical Reflex.
+It follows the crew of the cargo spaceship Tulpar after a mysterious crash leaves them stranded in space, trapped within as supplies dwindle.
+The captain, alive but maimed and unable to speak or move, is blamed by the crew for deliberately crashing the ship.
+The game received acclaim for its narrative and visual style.